chromaway/ngcccbase/doc/exchange.md

 Now go back to your server and send the 10 shares over.
 Use the address you got, not the one in the example below:

     client.send('foo_inc, 'Bf1aXLmTv41pc2@1Bto2AF2vmPYXfbcD5NHd2Sm1f58YFrXHe, 10)

+And now 10 shares of the Foo Inc. company have been sent to the other party, confirmed by the block chain.